Find Out What It Means Using Dormant Companies

 Exceptions to the Rules for Dormant Companies

-While the vast majority of dormant companies will need to abide by the rules above, there are a couple of exceptions.
+While the vast majority of dormant firms will need to abide by the rules above, there are a couple of exceptions.

 One is that unincorporated clubs and associations that owe less than £100 in corporation tax can be declared as ‘dormant’ and continue to trade, providing they do not exceed any of the limits set by HMRC.